koselig/documentation/helpers.md

 ### Checking Page Type

 Checking the type of page you're on is a fairly common thing in Wordpress although in Koselig it's generally regarded as an antipattern.
-Conditional page type checks are usually performed all the way down in the Router and once you get past that it's generally not a very good idea to concern yourself with it.
+Conditional page type checks are usually performed all the way down in the Router and once you get past that it's generally not a very good idea to concern yourself with page type.
 The functionality is still available as in some contexts it may be useful.

 ```php
 // check if we're on a post page for the given post type(s)